General Cost Sharing

 Cost Sharing Training

 Training grants that support LSA Graduate Students are eligible for cost sharing to help offset the shortfall.
-Typically this supports 25% of the shortfall (tuition and gradcare).
+Typically, the College support is 25% of the shortfall (tuition and gradcare).
 This, together with the graduate school contribution of 50% of the tuition shortfall will leave units and PI"s responsible for 25% of the shortfall.
+Also note that Rackham IDP units can request a contribution from Rackham of 75% of the tuition shortfall instead of 50%--this 75% and, if approved, a contribution of 25% split between the two departments will make up the entire tuition shortfall.

 Cost Sharing REU sites